Key Takeaways

 What Causes Eye Irritation and Allergies?

 Before diving into the remedies, it’s important to understand what causes the discomfort.
-Eye allergies typically occur when the immune system overreacts to certain substances in the environment.
+According to clinical observations, eye allergies develop when the immune system overreacts to environmental allergens such as pollen, dust mites, pet dander, or mould spores, triggering inflammation and common symptoms like itching, redness, and watering.
 These irritants—such as pollen, dust mites, pet dander, and mold—trigger the release of histamines in the body, causing inflammation in the eyes.

 Common symptoms include: